 WordPress themes are very much vulnerable and someone can hack very easily.
 So we suggest you not to use the theme from your hacked files.
 Install a new copy of your previous theme.

 Moving Your Previous Uploads

 You will find the previous uploaded files like images or other media files in the old hacked install’s directory.
 You might be found like YourDomain.com_Hacked /wp-content/uploads

 Move them to YourDomain.com /wp-content/uploads (Newly Installed WordPress).

 Check all the in this folder and make sure that all of them are yours.
 Normally this folder contains media files and be careful about the files those end with .php extension in the Uploads directory.
 If you bring any hacked coding file, it will infect your new site.

 Installing Previous Plugins

 To recover and get back to your actual previous website, you have to install the plugins that you used before.
 Never ever move the plugin files from your hacked folder to your WordPress Folder.
 You can install them in your new WordPress Dashboard.
-And avoid the inactive plugins those are unnecessary.
+And avoid the inactive plugins that are unnecessary.
 Always update your WordPress plugins.
 It will protect your website from being vulnerable and load your website faster.

 If everything is done properly, your WordPress site should load with your old database and old data with fresh installation.

 We hope this tutorial helps you find the perfect solution.
-If your like our tutorials, definitely you’ll love our support.
+If you like our tutorials, definitely you’ll love our support.
 All VernalWeb hosting plans include 24/7 support from our amazing inhouse support staff.
 Check out our web hosting plans and have your website migrated today!